gregorifaroux/aws-docker-voting-app/README.md

 * Confirm your AWS Region that you'd like to launch this stack in ( top right corner)
 * Upload the template to Amazon S3 and choose ddc_on_aws.json provided in this repo
-* Provide the required parameters ( listed below ) and click Next
+* Provide the required parameters ( listed below ) and click Next ** KeyName: Name of an existing EC2 KeyPair to enable SSH access to the instances ** UCPFQDN: Intended FQDN for UCP used to self-sign a cert with domain name.
+** UCPControllersInstanceType: AWS EC2 Instance Type for UCP Controllers only.
+Minimum required is m3.medium ** DTRInstanceType: AWS EC2 Instance Type for DTR Replicas Only.
+Minimum required is m3.medium ** UCPNodesInstanceType: AWS EC2 Instance Type for UCP nodes ** ClusterSize: Number of UCP nodes (3-64)
+** License: Docker Datacenter License (copy+past it in JSON format or URL to download it).
+You can easily get trial license here
+** RootVolumeSize: Root filesystem size in GB.
+This will be used for all instances ( UCP Controllers, UCP Nodes, and DTR Nodes)
 * Confirm and Launch.
 * Monitor the status of the stack.
 When the status is CREATE_COMPLETE, the deployment is complete.
 Once all done ( it does take between 20-30 mins), click on outputs tab to see the URLs of UCP/DTR/APP ELB, default username and password, and jumphost info
 * Log in to the UCP and DTR management consoles by using the links in the Outputs tab.